elixirschool/elixirschool/lessons/specifics/debugging.md

 Specification helps tools like Dialyzer to understand code better.
 Unlike documentation that is readable and understandable only for other humans (if only exists and is good written), `@spec` use more formal syntax and could be understand by machine.

 Let's add Dialixyr to our project.
-The simples way is to add dependency to `mix.exs` file:
+The simplest way is to add dependency to `mix.exs` file:

 ```elixir
 defp deps do